SourMesen/Mesen/Docs/content/debugging/Debugger.md

 </div></div>

 The CPU and PPU memory mappings are visual aids that display information about the currently selected PRG/CHR banks and the nametable configuration.

 The banking configuration represents Mesen's internal representation of the mapper in use, which may not exactly match the mapper's specs.
-For example, a mapper with 2x 8kb + 1x 16kb PRG banking is emulated as 4x 8kb internally, so it will appear as 4 8kb banks.
+For example, a mapper with 2x 8 KB + 1x 16 KB PRG banking is emulated as 4x 8 KB internally, so it will appear as four 8 KB banks.

+## Other Options ##

+### Display Options ###

+The `Show...` submenu contains a number of options to show/hide various elements on the UI.
+Specifically, the toolbar, CPU/PPU memory mappings, function/label lists, watch list, breakpoint list and the call stack window.

+Additionally, two special tooltip windows can be enabled here:

+* **Show Code Preview in Tooltips**: When enabled, label/address tooltips will now show a preview of the code at the target location.
+* **Show OP Code Info Tooltips**: When enabled, putting the mouse over an OP code will display a tooltip containing information about the OP code and which CPU flags are affected by it.

+### Break Options ###

+The `Break Options` submenu contains a number of options to configure under which conditions the debugger will break (even when no breakpoint is hit).
+Additionally, you can configure whether or not the debugger window gets focused when a break or pause occurs.

+### Copy Options ###

+These options configure which portions of the code is copied into the clipboard when copying code from the code window.

+### Misc.
+Options ###

+* **Hide Pause Icon**: When enabled, the pause icon that is normally shown whenever execution is paused will be hidden.
+* **Draw Partial Frame**: When enabled, the emulator's main window will display the current partially-drawn frame instead of the last complete frame.
+* **Show previous frame behind current**: When enabled along with `Draw Partial Frame`, the previous frame's data will be shown behind the current frame.
+* **Refresh watch while running**: When enabled, the watch window will continuously refresh itself while the emulation is running (instead of only updating when the execution breaks)

 ## How To: Edit Code ##